 Antibody test: Also known as a serological test, an antibody test determines whether a person has had a specific type of virus in the past.
 Antibody testing for COVID-19 is in its early stage.
 There are antibody tests for COVID-19 on the market, but the FDA has not evaluated or approved these tests and their accuracy is still unknown.
 (Source: FDA)

 Asymptomatic: A person who has a virus but does not have any symptoms or signs of illness.
 An asymptomatic person can still be contagious and spread a virus to other people.
-The proportion of COVID-19 cases that are asymptomatic is still unknown because of the lack of widespread testing.
+The CDC estimates that about a third of coronavirus infections are asymptomatic.
 (Source: CDC)

 Related terms: Incubation period, Pre-symptomatic

 COVID-19: An infectious disease that causes symptoms including fever, cough, and shortness of breath.
 Commonly called “coronavirus,” COVID-19 is shorthand for “coronavirus disease 2019.”